meta-learn/meta-learn.github.io/2020/index.md

 ## News & Updates

+- Oct 4, 2020: The submission portal has now closed and the reviewing process has begun.

 - Sep 15, 2020: [Reviewing mentorship sign-up & recommendation form](#reviewing-mentorship) released!

 - Sep 2, 2020: CMT open for [submissions](#submission-instructions)!